Oscar Collazo: Truman assassination attempt

-Presidential commutation
+Second presidential commutation

 On September 6, 1979, President Jimmy Carter commuted his sentence to time served, after Collazo had spent 29 years in prison.
-President Carter also pardoned Collazo's fellow Nationalists: Irvin Flores, Rafael Cancel Miranda, and Lolita Lebrón, convicted in the 1954 attack on Congress in which 5 members of the House of Representatives were wounded by gunfire.
+President Carter also pardoned Collazo's fellow Nationalists: Irvin Flores, Rafael Cancel Miranda, and Lolita Lebrón, convicted in the 1954 United States Capitol shooting in which five members of the House of Representatives were wounded by gunfire.
 Collazo had been eligible for parole since April 1966, and Lebron since July 1969.
 Cancel Miranda and Flores became eligible for parole in July 1979, but none had applied for parole because of their political beliefs.
-Upon their return to Puerto Rico, these activists were received as heroes by their supporters and independence groups.
-The Governor of Puerto Rico Carlos Romero Barceló publicly opposed the pardons granted by Carter, stating that it would encourage terrorism and undermine public safety.
+Attorney General Benjamin Civiletti advocated to Carter for the commutations because the prisoners had spent "an unusually long time in prison" and "no legitimate deterrent or correctional purpose" was served by keeping them imprisoned, for "humane considerations," and because there was "little substantial risk" of their release resulting in further criminal or terrorist activity.
+Upon their return to Puerto Rico, these Nationalists were received as heroes by their supporters and independence groups.
+Governor of Puerto Rico Carlos Romero Barceló publicly opposed the pardons, stating that they would encourage terrorism and undermine public safety.

 Collazo's wife, Rosa, had been arrested at the time of the assassination attempt by the Federal Bureau of Investigation (FBI) on suspicion of having conspired with her husband.
 She spent eight months in federal prison.
 Upon her release from prison, Rosa Collazo continued to work with the Nationalist Party.
 She helped gather 100,000 signatures in an effort to save her husband from the electric chair.

 Later years

 In 1979, Collazo and the other nationalists were decorated by Cuba's President Fidel Castro.
-In the Puerto Rican Cultural Center of Chicago, Illinois is a mural honoring Puerto Rico's independence leaders; it includes images of Collazo and Torresola.
+In the Puerto Rican Cultural Center of Chicago, Illinois, is a mural honoring Puerto Rico's independence leaders; it includes images of Collazo and Torresola.

 Oscar and Rosa Collazo eventually were divorced.
 She continued to actively participate in Puerto Rico's independence movement.
 In 1984 a commemoration for her independence activities was held in the Bar Association Building.
 She was also given recognition for her efforts towards the commutation of her ex-husband's death sentence.
 Rosa Collazo, who died in May 1988, lived the last years of her life by the side of her daughter Lydia Collazo Cortez.

 Oscar Collazo continued to participate in activities related to the independence movement.
 On February 21, 1994, he died of a stroke in Vega Baja, having passed his 80th birthday by just over a month.